 Mosquito Control Services

-The treatment process we provide will reduce the number of attacking mosquitoes in your yard, including fleas, chiggers, and spiders.
+Advanced Termite and Pest Control has many years of providing Charleston Mosquito Control Services.
 We treat areas where biting bugs live and breed on your property.
 We will even provide a homeowner checklist detailing how you can help prevent their reproduction in the future.
-Our service reduces mosquitoes and other biting insects but does not replace the need for you to protect people and pets from mosquito bites.
+Our service does reduce mosquitoes significantly but does not replace the need for you to protect people and pets from mosquito bites.
 The treatment does not prevent illnesses or diseases that could occur due to mosquitoes or other pests.
-Everyone in the Charleston area should have mosquito control.
+However, with the amount of mosquitoes we get, everyone in the Charleston area should have mosquito control.

 Go outdoors without getting eaten alive!